carbon-language/carbon-lang/docs/design/generics/details.md

 There are four type-of-types related to
 [the destructors of types](/docs/design/classes.md#destructors):

--   `Instantiable` types may be local or member variables.
+-   `Concrete` types may be local or member variables.
 -   `Deletable` types may be safely deallocated by pointer using the `Delete` method on the `Allocator` used to allocate it.
 -   `Destructible` types have a destructor and may be deallocated by pointer